theRealPadster/spicetify-hide-podcasts/README.md

 ```
 Note: Using the `config` command to add the extension will always append the file name to the existing extensions list.
 It does not replace the whole key's value.

-Or you can manually edit your `config.ini` file.
+Or you can manually edit your `config-xpui.ini` file.
 Add your desired extension filenames in the extensions key, separated them by the | character.
 Example:

 ```ini